 Thanks to Trent Dementia Services Development Centre, four fully-funded bursaries are available for full-time students.
-The deadline for applications is 25th April 2019.
+The deadline for applications has been extended to Friday 10th May 2019.

 To apply, please write up to 200 words making a case for your request for a bursary and stating how people with dementia would benefit if you attended the training.